blowdart/AspNetCoreIdentityEncryption/readme.md

 keyring implementation as its source for keys and embeds the key identifier in the encryption results, extracting it during decryption.

-Once we have an implementation of [IPersonalDataProtector] we put it into DI
+Once we have an implementation of [IPersonalDataProtector] we put it into DI:

 ```c#
 services.AddIdentity<IdentityUser, IdentityRole>(options =>